LaunchCodeEducation/linux/content/userspace-applications/walkthrough/grep/grep-stdin/_index.md

 ![ls to grep output](pictures/grep-stdin-one.png?classes=border)

 {{% notice note %}}
 The `.` is a Regular Expression special symbol meaning to match any character.
-In order to search for an actual `.` we need to escape the `.` so that RegEx knows that we are searching for an actual period and not referencing special symbol.
+In order to search for an actual `.` you need to escape the `.` so that RegEx knows that you are searching for an actual period and not referencing special symbol.
 The escape special symbol in RegEx is the backslash `\` symbol.

-When we provide the regular expression: `'\.'` we are telling `grep` to match any lines that have a `.` in them.
+When you provide the regular expression: `'\.'` you are telling `grep` to match any lines that have a `.` in them.

 {{% /notice %}}